More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Asters, spirals and vortices revisited

 \section{Asters, spirals and vortices revisited}

 We start with actomyosin reconstituted \textit{in vitro} on supported lipid bilayers \cite{sumino_large-scale_2012,sanchez_spontaneous_2012,koster_actomyosin_2016,koster_cortical_2016,fritzsche_cytoskeletal_2017,spudich_regulation_1971,pollard_chapter_1982}: a system previously shown to readily remodel under the action of ATP, forming asters and contractile foci under a variety of conditions \cite{koster_actomyosin_2016,koster_cortical_2016}.
 Specifically, we follow \cite{mosby_myosin_2020} and use iSCAT microscopy to observe the motion of myosin II minifilaments atop a texture of intermediate length F-actin ($l_{\text{actin}} = 9 \pm 5.5$/ $7 \pm 4.7$/ $6 \pm 4.6$ $\mu\text{m}$), itself attached to fluid lipid-bilayer supported by a glass substrate (Fig. \ref{fig:experimentalSetup}{\bf a}).
-Our central observation is that, whilst aster-like contractile foci can be observed once ATP has been depleted (Vid.~1), at earlier times, when concentrations of ATP are estimated to be around 1-10 $\mu$M \cite{vogel_myosin_2013,smith_molecular_2007} we also observe complex swirling patterns.
-These are characterised by recurrent dynamical vortex- and spiral-like motifs, where myosin II minifilaments tightly circle either a void or a myosin II rich centre (Fig.~\ref{fig:experimentalSetup}d, Vid.~2-5, SM Sec.~2 \cite{supp_al-izzi}).
+Our central observation is that, while aster-like contractile foci can be observed once ATP has been depleted (Vid.~1), at earlier times, when ATP concentrations are estimated to be around 10-30 $\mu$ M \cite{vogel_myosin_2013,smith_molecular_2007}, we also observe complex swirling patterns.
+These are characterised by recurrent dynamical vortex and spiral-shaped motifs, where myosin II minifilaments tightly circle a void or a myosin II rich centre (Fig.~\ref{fig:experimentalSetup}d, Vid.~2-5, SM \cite{supp_al-izzi}).
 On rare occasions, we also see such structures merge to form a larger foci (Vid.~6).
-The average diameter of the circular motion was $4.5 \pm 1.3\,\mu\text{m}$, with particle image velocimetry (PIV) \cite{thielicke_flapping_2014,thielicke_pivlab_2014,garcia_fast_2011} characterising peak speeds on the order of $100\,\text{nm}\,\text{s}^{-1}$ (see SM Sec.~2 \cite{supp_al-izzi}).
-The lifetimes of the motifs all exceeded $90\text{\,s}$, which is far greater than the average residence time of individual minifilaments \cite{mosby_myosin_2020}, and indicative of a quasi-stable state whereby the incoming and outgoing fluxes of minifilaments are almost balanced.
+The average diameter of the circular motion was $4.5 \pm 1.3\,\mu\text{m}$, with particle image velocimetry (PIV) \cite{thielicke_flapping_2014,thielicke_pivlab_2014,garcia_fast_2011} characterising peak speeds on the order of $100\,\text{nm}\,\text{s}^{-1}$ (see SM \cite{supp_al-izzi}).
+The lifetimes of the motifs all exceeded $90\text{\,s}$, which is much longer than the average residence time of individual minifilaments \cite{mosby_myosin_2020}, and is indicative of a quasi-stable state whereby the incoming and outgoing fluxes of minifilaments are almost balanced.